svc333/overview/cf.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# How Bluemix Cloud Foundry works
+# How Cloud Foundry works with {{site.data.keyword.Bluemix_notm}}
 {: #howwork}

-When you deploy an app to {{site.data.keyword.Bluemix_notm}} Cloud Foundry, you must configure {{site.data.keyword.Bluemix_notm}} with enough information to support the app.
+When you deploy an app to Cloud Foundry, you must configure {{site.data.keyword.Bluemix_notm}} with enough information to support the app.

 * For a mobile app, {{site.data.keyword.Bluemix_notm}} contains an artifact that represents the mobile app's back end, such as the services that the mobile app uses to communicate with a server.
 * For a web app, you must ensure that information about the runtime and framework is communicated to {{site.data.keyword.Bluemix_notm}}, so that {{site.data.keyword.Bluemix_notm}} can set up the appropriate execution environment to run the app.

 Each execution environment, including both mobile and web, is isolated from the execution environment of other apps.
 The execution environments are isolated even though these apps are on the same physical machine.
-The following figure shows the basic flow of how {{site.data.keyword.Bluemix_notm}} Cloud Foundry manages the deployment of apps:
+The following figure shows the basic flow of how Cloud Foundry manages the deployment of apps in {{site.data.keyword.Bluemix_notm}}:

 ![Deploying an app](images/deploy-diego.png)

 Figure 3.
 Deploying an app

-When you create an app and deploy it to {{site.data.keyword.Bluemix_notm}} Cloud Foundry, the {{site.data.keyword.Bluemix_notm}} environment determines an appropriate virtual server to send the app, or the artifacts that the app represents, to.
+When you create an app and deploy it to Cloud Foundry, the {{site.data.keyword.Bluemix_notm}} environment determines an appropriate virtual server to send the app, or the artifacts that the app represents, to.
 For a mobile app, a mobile back-end projection is created on {{site.data.keyword.Bluemix_notm}}.
 Any code for the mobile app running in the cloud eventually runs in the {{site.data.keyword.Bluemix_notm}} environment.
 For a web app, the code running in the cloud is the app itself that the developer deploys to {{site.data.keyword.Bluemix_notm}}.
 The determination of the virtual server is based on several factors, including:

 * The load already on the machine
 * Runtimes or frameworks supported by that virtual server.